-Want some fun St. Patrick’s Day Snacks?
-Our pot-o-gold popcorn bites at the end of the rainbow are easy dessert alternatives for a caramel popcorn recipe and an alternative for the green desserts for St Patrick’s Day snacks!
+Need St. Patrick’s Day Snacks, St. Patrick’s Day desserts or March food ideas for kids?
+Our pot of gold at the end of the rainbow popcorn bites are easy holiday treats and an alternative to the green desserts for Saint Patrick’s Day food.

 However, for this St. Patrick’s Day, we decided that we wanted to branch out from the traditional green foods and try to do something different.